 The underground train link which will link Heathrow Airport to central London is expected to relieve the heavy traffic congestion.

-The underground train link which will link Heathrow Airport to central London is expected to relieve the heavy traffic congestion.
+Background: The underground train link which will link Heathrow Airport to central London is expected to relieve the heavy traffic congestion.
 The line is expected to be complete in 1976 at a cost of GBP22 million sterling ($US 52 million).
 London Transport officials confidently predict that the line will be well used, carrying millions of passengers each year.
 Apart from incoming air-travellers, Heathrow has a workforce of fifty thousand people and many of them are expected to use the new line.

 Part of the line will be above ground, but tunnels are necessary in sections.
 They are being built by the "cut and cover" method in which a large ditch is excavated and a "roof" built to cover the line.